-ASRT: Radiographers' vacancy rate on the rise August 12, 2015 -- After declining steadily since 2005, the vacancy rate for radiographers has increased slightly this year, according to a new survey by the American Society of Radiologic Technologists (ASRT).
+ASRT: Radiation therapist vacancies rise October 21, 2016 -- The vacancy rate for radiation therapists has risen slightly since 2014, according to a new survey by the American Society of Radiologic Technologists (ASRT).